IvanSereginGitHub/Joy2WinXInput/README.md

 # Joy2Win - XInput Support
-This project adds a XInput support to Joy2Win project made by Logan Gaillard and others (Both Joy-Cons only).
+This project adds XInput support to the Joy2Win project made by Logan Gaillard and others (Both Joy-Cons only).
 By default it uses N's buttons layout - but you can customize it via config.ini!

 For more information about original project please visit: https://github.com/Logan-Gaillard/Joy2Win.